Positives for NIO Inc. (NIO) as stock gains in recent trading

 Sponsored

-The stock witnessed a -5.70% gain in the last 1 month and extending the period to 3 months gives it a -2.89%, and is 6.04% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.66% over the week and 6.95% over the month.
+The stock witnessed a 0.09% gain in the last 1 month and extending the period to 3 months gives it a 1.37%, and is -6.27% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.07% over the week and 6.66% over the month.

 NIO Inc. (NIO) Analyst Forecasts